ladycosy/code-refactoring/README.md

 #### Acceptance Criteria

 The website must meet accessibility standards.
-Achieve this by completing the following:
+This can be achieved by completing the following:

 * Semantic HTML elements can be found throughout the source code
 * HTML elements follow a logical structure independent of styling and positioning